nbean452/fyp-recsys-api/README.md

 Made using [Django](https://www.djangoproject.com/).

-# Deployment
+## Deployment

 Deployed as a dockerized app alongside Next.js app within Digital Ocean's droplet.

 Deployment link [here](https://capstone-api.nbenedictcodes.com)

-# Where is the Machine Learning code?
+## Q: Where is the Machine Learning code?

-Go to the `recommendations/` folder and feel free to take a look at each respective Content-Based Filtering and Collaborative Filtering recommendations!
+Go to `recommendations/mixins.py` and feel free to take a look at each respective Content-Based Filtering and Collaborative Filtering recommendations!